Europe, WHO Sound Alarm Over Resurgent Virus Crisis - UrduPoint

 Only Sweden, which famously refused to lock down earlier this year, continued to stick to its guns despite a rise in cases.

-It advised locals in the university town of Uppsala to avoid public transport and contact with people outside their own household for a few days after a spike in infections since students returned.

-And it limited the number of people allowed in nightclubs.
-Other than that, life goes on much like before as the authorities stress that Sweden's strategy is to cope with a "marathon, not a sprint." - Czech minister under fire - Infection control measures have drawn the ire of many struggling to keep their businesses or jobs from going under in the pandemic-induced economic downturn.
+- Economic downturn - Infection control measures have drawn the ire of many struggling to keep their businesses or jobs from going under in the pandemic-induced economic downturn.

 As such, the Czech Republic was up in arms after Health Minister Roman Prymula was caught -- maskless -- leaving a restaurant that should have been closed under his own restrictions.